Multiple Proposer Transaction Fee Mechanism Design: Robust Incentives Against Censorship and Bribery: Bribery-aware and Asymmetric Multiple Proposer Transaction Fee Mechanism Design

-A Multiple Proposer TFM is MCBN under the above sets and parameters if the following holds for an includer $j$:
+A Bribery-aware and Asymmetric Multiple Proposer TFM is MCBN under the above sets and parameters if the following holds for every includer $j$:

-For every $H$, $M_0$, assume that: \begin{itemize} \item Every type of block producer in $\text{Bribe}^{BP}$follows the indicated allocation rule and does not add any fake transactions to their block and the mempool. \item Every type of the other includers in $\text{Bribe}^{CM}$follows the indicated allocation rule and does not add any fake transactions to their inclusion list and the mempool. \end{itemize} Then, for every type in $\text{Bribe}^{CM}$, the best response for the includer $j$ of this type, based on their beliefs $\text{Belief}_{CM}$, is to follow the indicated allocation rule and refrain from adding fake transactions to the mempool and their inclusion list ($F_j, F^{Init}_{j}$ are empty). \paragraph{Myopic Block Producer Bayesian-Nash Incentive Compatible (MBBN)}
+For every $H$, $M_0$, assume that: (i) every type of block producer in $\text{Bribe}^{BP}$ follows the indicated allocation rule and does not add any fake transactions to their block and the mempool and (ii) every type of the other includers in $\text{Bribe}^{CM}$ follows the indicated allocation rule and does not add any fake transactions to their inclusion list and the mempool.
+Then, for every type in $\text{Bribe}^{CM}$, the best response for the includer $j$ of this type, based on their beliefs $\text{Belief}_{CM}$, is to follow the indicated allocation rule and refrain from adding fake transactions to the mempool and their inclusion list (this means that $F_j, F^{Init}_{j}$ are empty). \end{definition}

-A Multiple Proposer TFM is MBBN under the above sets and parameters if the following holds:
+\paragraph{Myopic Block Producer Bayesian-Nash Incentive Compatible (MBBN)} This definition examines whether a block producer has incentives to follow the indicated allocation rule and refrain from adding fake transactions assuming that all the includers of all types do the same (regardless of the content of the mempool and the previous blocks).

-For every $H,M_0$, if all the types of the includers follow the indicated allocation rules and do not add any fake transactions to their inclusion lists and the mempool then: for every type in $\text{Bribe}^{BP}$, the best response for the block producer of this type is to follow the indicated allocation rule and refrain from adding fake transactions to the mempool and to their block ($F_{BP}, F^{Init}_{BP}$ are empty).
+\begin{definition} A Bribery-aware and Asymmetric Multiple Proposer TFM is MBBN under the above sets and parameters if the following holds: For every $H,M_0$, if all the types of the includers follow the indicated allocation rules and do not add any fake transactions to their inclusion lists and the mempool then: for every type in $\text{Bribe}^{BP}$, the best response for the block producer of this type is to follow the indicated allocation rule and refrain from adding fake transactions to the mempool and to their block (this means that $F_{BP}, F^{Init}_{BP}$ are empty). \end{definition}